LIFE IN TUDOR ENGLAND

 SOCIETY IN TUDOR ENGLAND

-In 16th century England most of the population lived in small villages and made their living from farming.
+In Tudor England most of the population lived in small villages and made their living from farming.
 However towns grew larger and more important.
 During the 16th century trade and industry grew rapidly and England became a more and more commercial country.
 Mining of coal, tin and lead flourished.
 So did the iron industry.
 During this period England became richer and richer.

 Tudor society was divided into four broad groups.
 At the top were the nobility who owned huge amounts of land.
 Below them were the gentry and rich merchants.
 Gentlemen owned large amounts of land and they were usually educated and had a family coat of arms.
-Most important gentlemen never did any manual work, that was beneath their dignity.
+Most important gentlemen never did any manual work.
 Below the gentry were yeomen and craftsmen.
 Yeomen owned their own land.
 They could be as wealthy as gentlemen but they worked alongside their men.
 Yeomen and craftsmen were often able to read and write.
 Below the yeomen were the tenant farmers who leased their land from the rich.
 There were also wage labourers.
 They were often illiterate and very poor.

 However it was possible to move from one class to another.
 With hard work and luck a husbandman could become a yeoman.
 A yeoman could buy a coat of arms and become gentlemen.
 It was possible for an ambitious young man to rise in the world.